 The goal of Dr. Picciotto's research team is to understand the role of single molecules in complex behaviors related to addiction, depression, feeding and learning.
-She and her colleagues use molecular genetic and pharmacological approaches to link the biochemical, cellular, and anatomical levels of investigation to behavior.
-Of primary interest is the role of acetylcholine and nicotinic acetylcholine receptors in brain function and development, as well as sex differences in molecular and circuit-level signaling relevant for behavior.
+She and her colleagues use molecular genetic, pharmacological and in vivo imaging approaches to link the biochemical, cellular, circuit and anatomical levels of investigation to behavior.
+Of primary interest is the role of acetylcholine and acetylcholine receptors in brain function and development, as well as sex differences in molecular and circuit-level signaling relevant for behavior.

 Dr. Picciotto’s laboratory also studies signaling molecules downstream of nicotinic receptors which mediate long-term changes in behavior downstream of these receptors.

-Specialized Terms: Neuroscience; Molecular basis of behavior; Intracellular signaling; Mouse genetic models; alcohol; sex differences
+Specialized Terms: Neuroscience; Molecular basis of behavior; Intracellular signaling; fiber photometry; Mouse genetic models; alcohol; sex differences

 Extensive Research Description

-Our goal is to understand the role of single molecules in both typical behaviors and those related to psychiatric illness.
-We use molecular genetic and pharmacological approaches to link the biochemical, cellular, and anatomical levels of investigation to behavior.
+Our goal is to understand the role of single molecules in both typical behaviors and those relevant to psychiatric illness.
+We use molecular genetic, pharmacological and in vivo imaging approaches to link the biochemical, cellular, and anatomical levels of investigation to behavior.
 A primary focus is the role of acetylcholine signaling in brain development and function.

 We also use proteomic approaches to discover signaling molecules downstream of nicotinic receptors that may mediate long-term changes in behavior following receptor activation.
 Ultimately, integration of studies at the molecular, cellular, and systems levels will be necessary to understand the neurobiological basis for expression and plasticity of complex behaviors.